altaywolf/svcread/README.md

 svcread
 =======

-Functions to read a SVC sig file into either IDL or Matlab
+Functions to read a SVC sig file into C++, Python, Matlab, or Matlab.